Artwork by Jane Kelly. © Used by permission

 Ask for feedback

-Asking for feedback after a rejection may not be something that you normally do in your home country but this is perfectly acceptable in Canada.
+Asking for feedback after a rejection is perfectly acceptable in Canada.
 A good opportunity to do this is when you respond to the company’s rejection email.

 First, thank them for informing you.
 Also thank them for their time and consideration.
 Say that you acknowledge their decision and mention that you are interested in being considered for possible openings in the future.
 Finally, give them the option of providing feedback.
-Say something like, “I would appreciate it if you have feedback for me.
-I would love to use it to make myself a stronger candidate in the future”.
+Say something like, “I would appreciate it if you could provide me some feedback.
+I would love the opportunity to make myself a stronger candidate in the future”.
 Keep your letter brief and to the point.
 To see a good sample letter, go to: The letter to write when you don’t get the job by Lisa Vaas.

-Listen to the feedback with an open mind.
-Yes, it will hurt and you may disagree with some of the points, but be objective.
-Do not forget to thank the recruiter for honouring your request.
+Keep an open mind when they give you their critique.
+Yes, it will hurt and you may disagree with some of the points, but stay objective.
+Don’t forget to thank the recruiter for honouring your request.
 Not all employers will take the time to provide good feedback.

 Make a connection

-Another result of acquiring feedback is creating a good connection with the recruiter.
-You may be able to impress them with your questions, objectivity as well as your humility and professionalism.
-And when you become a memorable connection, guess who they’ll call when a job opening becomes available?
+Another result of acquiring feedback is the possibility of establishing a good connection with the recruiter.
+You may be able to impress them with your objectivity, as well as humility and professionalism.
+When you become a memorable connection, guess who they’ll call when a job opening becomes available?

 Sources: Job rejections: Should you ask for feedback?
 Jaime Petkanics, The Prepary; Get interview feedback, Ian Christie, Monster.com.